rtheo/CAdynamics/README.md

 architectures as for instance the <a href="https://en.wikipedia.org/wiki/Lisp_machine">LISP machine</a>.
 Even <a href="https://en.wikipedia.org/wiki/Multi-agent_system">Multi-Agent Systems</a> or Reaction-Diffusion Systems have been proven<br> to be Turing complete with certain implications for biological systems as well.
-Hence, the repertoire one<br>
+Hence, the repertoire one now has to<br>
-now has to choose from is sufficient to consider the advance of programmable analog machines as a future possibility.<br>
+choose from is sufficient to consider the advance of programmable analog machines as plausible.<br>

 Performing a musical encoding requires a slight alteration in the inter-frequency spacing.
 One just starts from the lowest<br>
 octave considering a superposition like a sequence of notes ABCDEFGABCDEFG... acorss increasing frequency octaves<br>